LucasDelfino92/morrowindsharp/mw#.md

 [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765)
 Add as Luck-based Critical Strike mechanic.
 The higher your Luck, the greater your chances to inflict a critical attack that deals extra damage.
 This applies to both you *and* your enemies.
+- Right-click on the installed file and click **Open in Explorer**.
+- Open **MWSE\config\r0_crit_config.lua** using a text editor.
+- Change the damageMultiplier to **1.2**.
+- Save your changes.
+- Open **MWSE\mods\r0\crit\main.lua** using a text editor.
+- Change the speedMult on line 21 to **1.66**.
+- Save your changes.

+> This drastically nerfs the Critical Strike mechanic, particularly important as many creatures and NPCs have their Luck set to 100 and could easily kill the player in a couple of hits.

 [**MAB0's Manipulated**](https://www.nexusmods.com/morrowind/mods/47222)
 Configurable mod that makes mental manipulation effects count as aggressions.
 The player will be fined if witnessed using one of these effects against an NPC that was not initially in combat.